-GIS has come a long way.
-A few years ago, a lot of industries didn’t know it existed, let alone applying it in their decision-making process.
+A few years ago, a lot of industries didn’t apply GIS in their operations, let alone applying it in their decision-making process.
 Fast forward and GIS has revolutionized most industries, including Real Estate, Disaster Management, Marketing, and many more.
 And that’s not all, with the advancements in geospatial technology; GIS will penetrate other industries.
 The future of GIS depends on how the various practitioners apply it in their line of work.
 Below are some of the questions that you can address today, to help you understand what the future holds for you in the GIS fields;

 - What are the latest trends in GIS?